• Services ⇣

 Western societies are predominantly shaped by guilt culture.
 In other words, these societies would frown upon any unethical behaviour.
 And as a result, they wouldn‘t lean toward being connected with one in any capacity.

 Such is buying clothes from brands that have morally suspicious sourcing methods.
-And if you really want to tap into the subconscious of a western European, this is something to consider.
+And if you really want to tap into the subconscious of a Western European, this is something to consider.

-Europeans’ strong tendencies to buy locally
+Europeans’ strong tendency to buy locally

 This is true wherever you go in Europe.
 In fact, it’s a growing trend.
-Every country, every city, every neighborhood will have its own specific little product they’re proud of.
+Every country, every city, every neighbuorhood will have its own specific little product they’re proud of.
 And Europeans love it.
 They want locally-made things more and more.

 And if that‘s not possible, they‘ll go for the next best thing.
 Now stop and think about your product, let’s say a t-shirt.
-Is that next best thing a t-shirt made in a potential sweatshop 8000 km away?
+Is the next best thing a t-shirt made in a potential sweatshop 8000 km away?
 Or is it a customized t-shirt made in a factory that‘s 2 hours of flight away or closer?

 Correct, it’s the latter.
 This makes European clothing factories more and more popular.